With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreCenter For Child And Family Psychology is a mental health facility in Denver County, CO, located at 2155 South Race Street in the 80208 zip code.
+Learn MoreCenter For Child And Family Psychology is a mental health treatment center in Denver County, CO, located at 2155 South Race Street, 80208 zip code area.
 Center For Child And Family Psychology provides outpatient treatment.
-Center For Child And Family Psychology provides cognitive behavioral therapy, trauma therapy and dialectical behavior therapy to children / adolescents, young adults and adults.
-Additional services offered by Center For Child And Family Psychology consist of suicide prevention services and assertive community treatment.
+Center For Child And Family Psychology offers group therapy, individual psychotherapy and couples/family therapy to children / adolescents, adults and young adults.
+Additional services at Center For Child And Family Psychology consist of suicide prevention services and assertive community treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.